-When you’re sure that data is not a bottleneck (e.g. when the logs show that queue is almost full), you can start to worry about the model.
+When you’re sure that data is not a bottleneck (e.g. when the logs show that queue is almost full), you can investigate and optimize the model.

 A naive but effective way is to remove ops from your model to understand how much time they cost.